Interview with Montreal brother-sister popster duo Just Costa

 Then refine, revise, recycle, and rewrite, rewrite, rewrite!

-Quote from Just Costa about the new song
+Just Costa statement about their new song ‘Electric’

 It’s that funky, feel-good, Friday music 100,000 volts later and Electric is out to the world